faxu/onnxruntime/docs/reference/execution-providers/DirectML-ExecutionProvider.md

 ## Usage

-When using the [C API](../api/c-api.md) with a DML-enabled build of onnxruntime (see [Building from source](#building-from-source)), the DirectML execution provider can be enabled using one of the two factory functions included in `include/onnxruntime/core/providers/dml/dml_provider_factory.h`.
+When using the [C API](../api/c-api.md) with a DML-enabled build of onnxruntime, the DirectML execution provider can be enabled using one of the two factory functions included in `include/onnxruntime/core/providers/dml/dml_provider_factory.h`.

 ### `OrtSessionOptionsAppendExecutionProvider_DML` function
+{: .no_toc }

  Creates a DirectML Execution Provider which executes on the hardware adapter with the given `device_id`, also known as the adapter index.
 The device ID corresponds to the enumeration order of hardware adapters as given by [IDXGIFactory::EnumAdapters](https://docs.microsoft.com/windows/win32/api/dxgi/nf-dxgi-idxgifactory-enumadapters).
 A `device_id` of 0 always corresponds to the default adapter, which is typically the primary display GPU installed on the system.
 A negative `device_id` is invalid.